JetBlue flight hits drone, helicopter narrowly misses remote-controlled plane in close calls at JFK

 WABC logo

-NEW YORK (WABC) -- A JetBlue Airways pilot reported hitting a drone as the flight was on approach for landing at John F. Kennedy International Airport on Monday morning.
+The first incident involved a JetBlue Airways pilot, who reported being hit by a drone as the flight was on approach for landing at JFK on Monday morning.

-The drone hit the JetBlue plane right above the cockpit and at about 3,000 feet, according to the pilot.
+The drone hit the JetBlue plane right above the cockpit at about 3,000 feet, according to the pilot.
 It happened around 7:15 a.m.

+JetBlue flight 948 was returning from Las Vegas.
 The pilot said they did not need any assistance and were good to continue with the landing.

 The incident comes days after a United Airlines pilot reported almost hitting a drone while landing at Newark Liberty International Airport.